NadiDami/CrowdHailer.github.io/_drafts/2015-05-24-cove-house-mevagissey.md

 | Mobile  | 88/100      |

 ### Reflect on progress
 At this point we have a very respectable score, and the time spent has been minimal.
 We could go further but the question is now do we need to.
-This page is image rich and that will not change, hunting for higher scores can be a [drain on time](premium.wpmudev.org/blog/why-trying-to-get-95-on-google-pagespeed-insights-will-drive-you-mad/).
+I would guess not, this page is image rich so we will always have those requests.
+Hunting for higher scores can be a [drain on time](premium.wpmudev.org/blog/why-trying-to-get-95-on-google-pagespeed-insights-will-drive-you-mad/).

-Simply put performance is a feature but it is not the only feature.
+Simply put performance is a feature and one of many.
 This site is no longer held back by its performance and the success will now depend on other factors such as its optimization for search engines(SEO) and social media(SMO).
+Which is definitely a topic for another post.

-[^1]: *Getting these is explained [here]().* There are tools which do not require node.
+[^1]: *Getting node and npm is explained [here](https://docs.npmjs.com/getting-started/installing-node).* There are tools which do not require node.
 However the node community is most active in pushing front end development and if moving on to more advanced builds a node environment will be invaluable.